ashleyp97/Bloom-Filter/README.md

 Each function I tested with a cout statement to ensure the necessary outputs were coming through.
 Once I finished the project, I considered other edge cases besides false positives that might come to play.

 The one that really stood out was the possibility of someone typing in a word in capital letters vs. lowercase.
 The dictionary I imported only uses lowercase words.
-Originally, I thought about just added to the original question to the user to only use lowercase, but decided to challenge myself to figure out a way to ensure each character in a word from a user is converted to lowercase.
+Originally, I thought about just adding to the original question to only use lowercase, but decided to challenge myself to figure out a way to ensure each character in a word from a user is converted to lowercase.

 Fortunately, there's a C++ function for just that!
 Once I figured out how to properly use this in my user input function I was ready to do my final tests.